 Remember – technology and threats evolve.
 Risk assessment to ensure HIPAA compliance and protection from threats should be an ongoing practice

 Your physical facility is vulnerable to inclement weather and natural disasters.
 Create a disaster plan to establish protocol in case your system goes down.
 Review and practice these processes with staff throughout the year, and make sure to back up your data.

-“The industry standard has been to do a full backup weekly and then do incremental backups daily,” said Larry Whiteside, chief information security officer for Greenway Health, in a podcast interview.
+“The industry standard has been to do a full backup weekly and then do incremental backups daily,” said Greenway's chief information security officer.
 “That saves time, resources, and money.”